+The basic fundamentals of acting are explored.
 Demonstration, exercises, improvisations are used to practice techniques taught.
-Scenes are used in the second semester for the student to put into full practice their techniques.
+Scenes are used for the student to put into full practice their techniques.
 Greater emphasis is placed on character analysis and development of the actor for television.